Bagrrys India Limited

-Bagrrys India Limited (known as Bagrry's) is an Indian multinational FMCG food-manufacturing company which manufactures the high-fiber breakfast cereals and health foods, headquartered in New Delhi, India.
+Bagrrys is an Indian FMCG food-manufacturing company which manufactures the high-fiber breakfast cereals and health foods, headquartered in New Delhi, India.
 The company has two food brands in its portfolio ‘Bagrry's’ and ‘Lawrence Mills’.

 Bagrry's is the second biggest Indian brand of breakfast cereals in India after Kellogg's.

 Bagrry's product includes breakfast cereals such as muesli, oats, corn flakes plus, choco+ and a range of healthy foods such as bran, organic quinoa, chia seed, apple cider vinegar, peanut butter, and makhana.

 The Bagrry's group with interests in grain milling, FMCG & QSR has a lineage of over 50 years in food processing and is one of India's leading suppliers of cereal-based products such as cereal flours, wheat flours, oats, wheat bran, and other cereal products to leading food brands such as Nestle, KFC, Yum Brands, Mondelez, ITC, and Britannia.
 Bagrry's is one of the biggest suppliers of oats, wheat bran, and other cereal products to brands, including Nestle (Maggi noodles), ITC, KFC, and Britannia.